 Excitel is one of the fastest-growing ISP Broadband providers in India.
 They have a unique network of partners that allows them to deliver a fast internet connection without any consumption constraints.
 That’s a rare service in the areas they cover.

 They wanted to create an Android app that facilitates all main workflows to be used by employees and partners at the same time.
 This is a pretty unique situation because the app should follow company procedure but at the same time must be flexible enough and accommodate their partner's specific needs.
 It needed to be taken into account that for some of the people using the app this will be their first encounter with smartphone, in addition to the fact that everything should be in English.

 3. Make it compatible with older Android versions

-4. Design with fast performance in mind
+4. Design for fast development and performance

 Getting to know Indian people and their working culture from a distance

 I had a number of conversations and interviews with people from the Bulgarian team that had first-hand experience of working with and managing our Indian colleagues.
 This was my most valuable resource for knowledge.
 Parallel with that I read everything I could find on the internet related to the topic.
 I also reached out and had a conversation with an Indian UX research specialist that give me some clues as to how to organize and get feedback as a foreigner.